vue-bridge/vue-bridge/docs/src/topics/index.md

   * Why Vue-Bridge?
   * Comparisons
   * Workflow
-  * Migration Strategies for Vue 2 Libraries
+* Recommendations
+  * Interoperability
+  * Project setup
+  * Source Sharing
+  * Dependency Management
+  * Recommended Tooling

-* Learning
+* Workflow
-  * On Writing cross-compatible components.
+  * On Writing cross-interoperable components.
-  * On Unit testing your code.
+  * On Unit testing your code against Vue 2+3 with one set of tests.
-  * On building your project.
+  * On different publishing strategies for your library.
-  * On publishing your project.
+  * On building/bundling your library.
 * Adoption Strategies
   * Greenfield project
   * Adding Vue 3 support to an existing Vue 2 library